system76/docs/_articles/linux-terminal_for-beginners.md

 faq: true # If it shows in the "Frequently Answered Questions" section
 ---

 The **Terminal** is a tool for issuing text-based commands to your Ubuntu Operating System.
-When you type a command, you are basically telling your computer to do something very specific.
+When you type a command, you're basically telling your computer to do something very specific.
 The quickest way to install, remove or update applications is through the Terminal.
 A Terminal is sometimes referred to as the Shell, Command Line, or Command Prompt.
 To open a terminal, press <kbd>Ctrl</kbd>+<kbd>Alt</kbd>+<kbd>T</kbd>

-You can also tap your **Ubuntu key** to search your computer and type the word 'Terminal.'
+You can also tap your **Ubuntu key** to search your computer and type the word 'terminal.'

 A box like the one below will appear.

 ![Ubuntu Terminal](/images//ubuntu-terminal/terminalmain.png)

-When you run a command with **sudo** in front of it, You'll be prompted for your password, but when you type it, it won't show the letters as you type in the terminal, but type your password anyway and press <kbd>enter</kbd>.
+When you run a command with **sudo** in front of it, you'll be prompted for your password.
+When typing your password, you won't see anything.
+Just enter your password and then press <kbd>Enter</kbd>.
+If it's entered incorrectly, the terminal will let you know and give you another chance to enter your password.

 #### Frequently Used Commands:

-To update your packages and applications, type the command below and press <kbd>enter</kbd>.
+To update your packages and applications, type the command below and press <kbd>Enter</kbd>.
 This command will tell your system to search for potential updates and advise if there are any available, but this command does not install them.

 `sudo apt update`